iPhone XS: What to expect from the camera

 - Smart HDR, Apple's new way of processing HDR images

-That looks like a lot of common ground.
+That looks like plenty of common ground.
 Both phones also share the same computational photography pipeline, using the A12 Bionic chip and the image signal processor.

 To be clear, I have yet to use the iPhone XR and what follows is purely based on my experience with the iPhone XS, Apple's specs for the iPhone XR, my own camera expertise and a healthy degree of speculation.